-Olivia grew up near Mulhouse where she began studying the cello at an early age.
-She continued her studies in Strasbourg and Paris under the tutelage of Marc Coppey, Paul Meyer and Éric Le Sage and the Quatuor Ysaye, before traveling to Germany where she studied with J.G Queyras at the Musikhochschuke in Stuttgart and Freiburg and finished her studies in the performance class of Johannes Moser.
-She was the laureate of multiple competitions including the Leopold Bellan International Competition (1st prize), the A. Glazounov Competition (1st prize), and the Concours International de Cordes de Gerardmer (1st prize and audience prize), among others.
+Olivia Gay grew up near Mulhouse where she began studying the cello at an early age.
+She continued her studies in Strasbourg and Paris under the tutelage of Marc Coppey, Paul Meyer, Eric Le Sage and the Ysaye Quartet, before moving to Germany where she studied with J.G.
+Queyras at the Musikhochschule in Stuttgart and Freiburg and completed her studies in the soloist class of Johannes Moser.
+She has won several competitions, including the International Leopold Bellan Competition (1st prize), the A. Glazounov Competition (1st prize) and the Gerardmer International String Competition (1st prize and audience prize), Padova Soloist International Competition among others.